PaloAltoNetworks/panhandler/docs/using.rst

 Skillet builder can create their own collection.

-Select the Template to Load
+Select the Skillet to Load
 ---------------------------

 A list of templates will be available to load into your device.
 Select the desired item and enter the form data.